-Anyone can drive in the UK as long as they have a valid license.
+Driving in the UK is available for anyone as long as they have a valid license.
 However, there is much more to driving in a new country than just being legally permitted to do so.
 Driving in the UK is in many ways very similar to driving in other European or western countries.
-The rules and roads don’t differ too greatly, however there is one key difference for many expats to get used to.
-Driving in the UK is on the left side of the road.
+The rules and roads don’t differ too greatly, however there is one key difference for many expats to get used to, driving in the UK is on the left side of the road!

 Before you arrive in the UK, it’s advised that you get a copy of your driving history from your home country’s licencing authority and insurance provider.
 Having the appropriate documentation (including the actual licence itself) ready when you arrive will help the process of driving in the UK more smoothly.